awillats/brian_delayed_gaussian/README.md

 - [ ] friendly synatax for expressing delayed relationships
   - ideally, consistent with [delay for spiking synapses](https://brian2.readthedocs.io/en/stable/user/synapses.html#delays)
     - `synapses = Synapses(sources, targets, '...', on_pre='...', delay=1*ms)`
+    - would be especially convenient to be able to switch between spiking and rate-based implementations with minimal model-specification code differences

+    - can do this for now, pull property back out inside network operations
+      - but this requires converting from time to samples every step
+    - can also `add_attribute('delay_samples')`

   - or consistent with delay differential equation expression
     - `eqs = 'dr/dt = w * r(t - delay_t) '`
     - [Adding delay differential equation solver](https://brian.discourse.group/t/adding-delay-differential-equation-solver/191)